-- d If not, add that entry and save the file. - 5 Log out as user root and log back in as the Dimensions System Administrator (by default user dmsys). - 6 Navigate to: \$DM\ROOT/dfs where <DSA\username> is the system administrator non-root user that is running the listener on the Dimensions agent.
+- d If not, add that entry and save the file. - 5 Log out as user root and log back in as the Dimensions System Administrator (by default user dmsys). - 6 Navigate to: \$DM_R00T/dfs where <DSA_username> is the system administrator non-root user that is running the listener on the Dimensions agent.
 Typically this is dmsys.

-7 Edit the file listener.dat and add the following:
+- 7 Edit the file listener.dat and add the following:

-'''

--user <DSA_username>
+- -user <DSA username>

--restricted_mode

-'''
+- -restricted mode

-- 8 Start the Dimensions Agent listener as follows: - a Go to the Dimensions CM prog directory, for example: - # cd /opt/serena/dimensions/14.3/cm/prog - b Run the following command: - # ./dmstartup - 9 Check that the Dimensions CM processes have started:
+- 8 Start the Dimensions Agent listener as follows: - a Go to the Dimensions CM prog directory, for example: - # cd /opt/microfocus/dimensions/14.5/cm/prog - b Run the following command: - # ./dmstartup - 9 Check that the Dimensions CM processes have started: